 Song Dong’s Waste Not is an installation with a story behind it.
 A testament born of the artist’s mother, Zhao Xiangyuan’s hoardings, the installation consists of tools, plant pots, chairs, empty squeezed out tubes of toothpaste, television sets, all collected over a span of five decades.
-This obsessive hoarding of items resulted in an accumulation of everyday objects and at first glance, Waste Not seems like a messy room full of used up items and rubbish.
+This obsessive hoarding of items resulted in an accumulation of everyday objects.
+At first glance, Waste Not seems like a messy room full of used up items and rubbish.
 However, it has a powerful message that speaks volumes of the Chinese culture, memory and how social and political changes wrought changes in people.

 A message about consumerism

-It is a showcase of past times when there was no cavalier attitude towards disposable consumerism and instead there was a ‘waste not’ approach towards life.
+It is a showcase of past times when there was no cavalier attitude towards disposable consumerism, and instead, there was a ‘waste not’ approach towards life.
 For Song Dong’s mother, everything could be hoarded and she did.
-From biscuit tins, to empty fast food and drink containers, crockery, blankets, record players, shoes, plastic bottles and childhood toys all of which hold memories.
+From biscuit tins to empty fast food and drink containers, crockery, blankets, record players, shoes, plastic bottles and childhood toys all of which hold memories.

 Video: Song Dong explains Waste Not

 ‘Waste Not’ is a culmination of Xiangyuan’s hoarded items.
 She took to the extreme the Chinese ‘Wù jìn qí yòng’ (物尽其用) waste not philosophy as a survival tactic in a period when the country was experiencing shortage and fear due to the political and social turmoil, the Cultural Revolution1 as well as the natural disasters experienced during her childhood.
 Another contributing factor to Xiangyuan’s hoarding was her husband’s unexpected death, which resulted in a state of grief and depression and a void created by the immense loss.